The Girl from Hollywood: Plot summary

 Guy Evans is in love with Custer's sister Eva Pennington, but does not have an income to support her.
 Slick Allen, briefly employed by the Pennington ranch, asks Guy to help with his bootleg operation.
 After he threatens the Penningtons, Guy rejects the proposal … and Allen threatens to frame him for the entire bootleg business.
 Lured by the money, Guy decides to cooperate, arranging to store and transfer illegal goods each week in a remote section of the ranch.

-Meantime, Grace has had no luck in Hollywood, finding it difficult to get any work at all.
+Meanwhile, Grace has had no luck in Hollywood, finding it difficult to get any work at all.
 Sent to Wilson Crumb, he diffidently offers her a semi-nude part requiring a nude audition, and in a weak moment, she accepts.

-"As she went, she left behind all her self-respect and part of her natural modesty."

 The other side of Slick Allen's smuggling operation is drugs … sold through Wilson Crumb in Hollywood.
 Shannon witnesses Allen demanding payment from Crumb.
 Crumb has been putting him off, and finally arranges for Allen to be arrested for possession of drugs.

 By insisting on a share of the profits, Shannon has saved enough to buy a home for her mother in the country, near a big ranch – coincidentally, the Pennington's.
 Shannon's mother gets sick and they send for her.
 She carefully brings enough drugs to last a week.
 Her mother is dead when she arrives, so the Penningtons take her in.
 With decent people, fresh air and exercise, she weans herself from the drug and then entirely kicks her secret habit.
 She also falls in love with Custer.
 In Hollywood, Wilson Crumb follows his previously successful method to hook Grace on drugs as well.
 The folks at home hear from her less often.